NovaKyle91/SQL_Module9_Challenge_KNOVAK/README.md

 8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).
 (1,638 Results)

 # Data Modeling
 - In the folder labled Data Modeling you will find a png file labeled QuickDBD_KNOVAK of the Database Diagram I created for this assignment.

-- In the folder labeled , you can find the .csv files of the data pulled to import into the tables created on the .sql files
+You will also find a .sql file with the code I used to create the Database Diagram.

 Please let me know if you should have any questions.